 First of all, only qualified people can do 40 Year inspections.
 Florida law says that it either a licensed engineer or architect can do the inspection.
 Obviously, there are many engineers out there than can do the inspection and it is up to you to do some homework to find one.
 A good place to begin your search is the internet.
 Although you can use the yellow pages or referrals, Google is the best place to begin the search.
 Once on the Google page, you can type in “40-year recertification engineer Broward“.
 You can change the key-words to include the place you live in.
 You should get several places that market this type of service.

 Now you are ready to put your investigator hat on.
 The first place to check is the (DBPR) Department of Business and Professional Regulations website.
 You can click here to access the site where you can input the name of the inspector and/or the name of the licensed owner of the business.
-This will let you know a little bit about the person and if there have been any complaints files against them or even if their license if active.
+This will let you know a little bit about the person and if there have been any complaints filed against them or even if their license is active.
 With this information, now you are ready to make the phone call and ask some smart questions.

+It’s also important to understand a little bit about how building structures are built.
+Many years ago, Rebar (short for reinforcing bar), which is comprised of still began being placed into concrete structures to strengthen and aid concrete structures under tension.
 This meant that one could now design and build all sorts of structures without being hindered by concrete’s structural limitations.
 This is how the era of building modern concrete structures began.
 As such, without including steel inside your concrete to support the structure, you would not have a soundly-built building.
 The reinforcing steel (rebar) inside the concrete literally keeps your entire structure from crumbling to the ground.

 Now you need to ask some questions and hopefully get some good answers.
 You may want to have a paper and pen ready to jot down the answers so that after you speak to each, you can compare the answers.
 Some of the questions may be as follows: